rodrigocc/pokedex/README.md

 A new Flutter project
 ## Getting Started

-Projeto Criado para criação de Pokedex Baseado em Ui Design do Drible , Consumindo dados da Api Rest PokeApi
+Projeto Criado para um teste da  Guarani Sistemas
 .

 A few resources to get you started if this is your first Flutter project: